cartsybends/sweater.win/README.md

 # Sweater

 The daily NHL player guessing game.
-Guess the mystery player in 8 tries.

 Sweater is a fan-made game and is not affiliated with or endorsed by the NHL or its teams.